terryinfcco/class_notes/docs/django/Codemy_Simple_Blog/Codemy_Simple_Blog_Video_01.md

 - Set up both the project and an app
 - Create the post model and register it.

-So my plan is to watch the video and take notes - not code but flow, bash instructions, etc. Then go back through the same video and write the code.

 ### Setup initial urls, views, and templates

 - Make directory called simpleblog
-- Create a virtual environment called virt in simpleblog
+- Create a virtual environment called venv in simpleblog
 - Activate virtual environment
 - Install DJango using pip - he got django 3.0.5.
-I'm on 4.2.1.
+I'm on 5.0 - this should be fun
 - Create Django project called ablog
 ``` bash
 django-admin startproject ablog